Ramarajusairajesh/AegisClaim_Engine/README.md

 docker run -d -p 8000:8000 --env-file .env aegisclaim-engine
 ```

-### Kubernetes

-Example deployment configuration is provided in the `kubernetes/` directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.